-Taught by Harvard Medical School's Leading Clinical Faculty
+Taught Live Online by Harvard Medical School's Leading Clinical Faculty

 Office Practice of Primary Care Medicine provides comprehensive reviews of the most important recent advances impacting primary care medicine and guidance to assimilate these changes into practice for state-of-the-art care.
 Education is practical and results-focused, designed to help you optimize your approach to the wide array of conditions seen in primary care practice.

-This year’s lectures and hands-on workshops have been fully updated with a focus on the most pressing clinical updates affecting the practice of primary care medicine for 2020.
+This year’s lectures and workshops are fully updated with a focus on the most important clinical challenges affecting the practice of primary care medicine in 2022.
+Comprehensive updates of all aspects of COVID-19 will be provided.
 Highlights are summarized below.

 - Guidelines for hypertension and lipid care